shriram/anonymous-recursive-function/README.md

 If you're a Racket programmer, be aware there's already a good solution for this!
 The
 [`rec` form](https://docs.racket-lang.org/srfi/srfi-std/srfi-31.html)
 already does something very much like this.
+(`rec` is defined in [SRFI-31](https://srfi.schemers.org/srfi-31/srfi-31.html), so you can use it even as a vanilla Schemer.)
 For instance, say you were half-way into writing
 ```
 (λ (n)